jeanbaptistemora/fluidattacks-universe2/docs/src/docs/security/authorization/internal.md

 Every application we use must have user-granular authorization settings to grant minimum-privilege policy at all times.
-Some examples are as follows:
+Some examples are:

 - **IAM and KMS:** These two tools are widely used within `Fluid Attacks`.
 They allow us to ensure
-that hackers can only access the source code, environments, exploits, and secrets of the projects they have access to.
+that hackers can only access the source code, environments, exploits, and secrets of the projects they are assigned to.
 Access can be easily removed should the need arise, with no users/passwords leaked.
 These tools also let us